-We currently run non-uniform days monthly and all students and staff are asked to donate £1 each time.
-In 2020/2021, an amazing total of £10,106 was raised and donated to the following charities and causes:
+We currently run monthly non-uniform days and all students and staff are asked to donate £1 each time.
+In 2021/2022, an amazing total of £15,000 was raised.
+Thank you so much to everyone who contributed to this.

-You can find out more about the Songani Youth Centre in Malawi and what your money does by clicking this link MPS
+Mbedza Projects, Malawi – we are committed to sending at least £500 a month for the running of Songani Youth Centre (You can find out more about the Songani Youth Centre in Malawi and what your money does by clicking this link MPS)

 Cry in the Dark was established by Steve Cooper after he visited a Romanian orphanage.
 Steve was moved to build the children, many of whom have physical and mental disabilities, a better home.
 Today Casa Lumina is, as its name suggests, a true House of Light to the young people.
 It provides them with food, shelter and education and they love receiving visitors.
 The charity has also built a hospice for children and young people in Romania and they regularly visit and support a Roma village where people live in true third world poverty.
 Each year, Manor students and staff go to Romania for two weeks to support the work of Cry in the Dark.
 Everyone who goes, staff and students alike, find it a life-changing experience.

 Julian Watson, one of our peripatetic music teachers, introduced Manor to Mbedza Projects Support, a charity he established, which is dedicated to the prevention and relief of poverty in Malawi.
 The charity’s work includes the installation of stoves for cooking, drilling boreholes, planting and maintaining sustainable trees for wood, encouraging testing for HIV/Aids and a range of other activities.
 Manor raises money to sponsor the Jali Youth Centre which provides HIV testing, education and counselling for the Zomba District in Malawi.
 We are extremely proud of our link with Malawi and every two years we take students over there, teaching them about the impact of the money they raise.